 - Problem solving

-- Fieldwork capabilities, including ground water and surface water sampling, as well as geological mapping
+- Fieldwork capabilities, including skills such as groundwater and surface water sampling, as well as geological mapping

 This isn't an exhaustive list – rather a glimpse into the skills an Environmental Sciences major can provide.